January is a challenging time for publishers.

 Drop in CPMs

 This pullback on the side of the consumer and advertiser results in lower CPMs.
-And when advertisers are paying less, your ad revenue decreases as well.
+And when advertisers are willing to spend less, your ad revenue decreases as well.

 Drop in Fill Rates